Ustym Karmaliuk: Rebellion

+He reached Podolia in the spring of 1826.
+In June 1827, he was arrested again.
+In March 1828, Karmalyuk was sentenced to punishment with the 101st whip and hard labor for life.
+He was sent to the Borovlyansky convict distillery in the village of Borovlyanka, Kurgansky Uyezd, Tobolsk Governorate.
+In 1829, he escaped.

 With the ongoing Polish uprising of 1831, by the early 1830s Karmaliuk's guerrilla army was approximately 20,000 strong, with over 1,000 raids on the estates of the Polish and Russian landowners over a 20-year period.
 The response of the tsar was to station military units in those regions hardest hit by Karmaliuk.
 He was caught four times and sentenced to hard labor in Siberia, but escaped each time, returning to Lityn and Letychiv districts.
 A tower in the Kamianets-Podilskyi Castle bears the name of its famous prisoner.

 Openness towards other ethnicities

-Karmaluk bore no ill will towards the poor of all ethnic groups and minorities in Ukraine, Jews in particular, and as a result they supported him en masse.
-His close companions were the Poles Jan and Alex Glembovski, Feliks Jankovski and Alexander Wytwycki and Jews Avrum El Itzkovych, Abrashko Duvydovych Sokolnytsky and Aron Viniar.
-Many Jews were prosecuted for participating in Karmalyuk's raids and aiding and abetting him.
-In general, Karmalyuk inspired unprecedented loyalty in all his supporters.
+Karmaliuk bore no ill will towards the poor of all ethnic groups and minorities in Ukraine, Jews in particular, and as a result they supported him en masse.
+His close companions were the Poles Jan and Alex Glembovski, Feliks Jankowski and Aleksander Wytwycki and Jews Avrum El Itzkovych, Abrashko Duvydovych Sokolnytsky and Aron Viniar.
+Many Jews were prosecuted for participating in Karmaliuk's raids and aiding and abetting him.
+In general, Karmaliuk inspired unprecedented loyalty in all his supporters.

 Death

-The sister of a woman called Ulyana (or Olena), Warwara decided to testify against Karmalyuk.
-She informed the local landowners about Karmalyuk's next visit to the Warwara, and they ambushed her house.
+The sister of a woman called Uliana (or Olena), Varvara decided to testify against Karmaliuk.
+She informed the local landowners about Karmaliuk's next visit to Varvara, and they ambushed her house.
 Two of the party hid in the stove and one in the halls, providing an emergency exit through the roof.
 Two others were scared and decided to run through the roof.
-Haidamka is said to have enquired what the noise was, to which Ulyana replied that the sheep were making noise.
-When the noise was repeated, Karmalyak decided to check what was happening and looking out he saw a frightened nobleman, Rutovsky, who shot him in the head out of fear.
+Haidamak is said to have enquired what the noise was, to which Uliana replied that the sheep were making noise.
+When the noise was repeated, Karmaliuk decided to check what was happening and looking out he saw a frightened nobleman, Rutovsky, who shot him in the head out of fear.

-According to legend, Karmalyuk was impervious to bullets, but he was killed by the only thing that could get him, a lead garment button.
+According to legend, Karmaliuk was impervious to bullets, but he was killed by the only thing that could get him, a lead garment button.